- Study Mode: Full time

 Throughout the course, you will learn from skilled lecturers within the School of Aviation and Security who have a high level of working knowledge based on industry experience.
 Our tutors will give you the practical, managerial and intellectual skills to use within aviation operations and management roles.

 As well as receiving top-class lectures and seminars, students are also supported by personal tutors, module leaders and course leaders.
 In addition, students often have the opportunity to engage with external experts to enrich their learning and understand current and emerging trends.
 GoCrisis, one of the world’s leading crisis and emergency organisations, supports the programme by offering some of these excellent guest lectures, bringing in real life experiences that are current and relevant to the programme material.

 To aid your learning, you’ll take part in simulation-based activities to develop team and individual capabilities in the face of challenging scenarios.
 You’ll also be able to use our library to support your studies, whether you’re looking for the resources you need or just a quiet place to study.

 Included in the price of our programme, you will gain student membership status with the Emergency Planning Society, the leading institute for the UK disaster events management, providing you with access to industry articles and research to bolster your understanding.

 Buckinghamshire New University is a signatory of the Armed Forces Covenant and supports the Armed Forces Community.
 We recognise the value Serving Personnel, both Regular and Reservists, Veterans, and military families contribute to our business and country.

-This programme is eligible for funding under the UK Ministry of Defence Enhanced Learning Credits (ELC) scheme.
-Our ELCAS number is 1682.
+If you are a member of the Armed Forces, you may be able eligible to received funding for this programme under the UK Ministry of Defence Enhanced Learning Credits (ELC) scheme – our ELCAS number is 1682.